MichaelMacaulay/MichaelMacaulay/README.md

-## gm!
-I'm Michael, a Writer at [Edge and Node](https://edgeandnode.com/).
+## gm, I'm Michael!

-- 📝 I write a [newsletter](https://letterstoweb3.substack.com/) exploring the intersection of web3 and philosophy.
+- I'm a writer at [Edge and Node](https://edgeandnode.com/).
-- 💻 I also publish occasional technical tutorials on [my blog](https://micmac.blog/).
+- 📝 I also write a [newsletter](https://letterstoweb3.substack.com/) exploring the intersection of web3 and philosophy.
 - 📫 Contact me at: micmac.eth@protonmail.com